-The Southern Methodist University Police Department prepares and distributes an annual security report for the SMU main campus, the SMU-in-Legacy campus and the SMU-in-Taos campus in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-These reports, published annually by October 1, contain three (3) years worth of crime, arrest and disciplinary referral statistics and outline security policy statements including sexual assault policies.
+The Southern Methodist University Police Department prepares and distributes an Annual Security Report for all of the SMU campuses in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+This report, published annually by October 1, contains three (3) years worth of crime, arrest and disciplinary referral statistics and outlines security policy statements including sexual assault policies.
 The statistics include incidents occurring on campus, public areas adjacent to campus, and certain non-campus facilities including fraternity and sorority housing and remote classrooms.
 The statistics are also gathered from the University Park Police Department, Highland Park Department of Public Safety, Dallas Police Department, Plano Police Department, Taos County Sheriff's Office in New Mexico and other University/College officials who have significant responsibility for students and campus activities (including but not limited to directors, deans, department heads, designated RLSH staff, student affairs, advisors to students/student organizations, athletic coaches).

-The Southern Methodist University Police Department makes these reports available at no cost via the following Internet web pages:
+The Southern Methodist University Police Department makes these reports available at no cost via the following Internet web page: